 Swimmers 7 years old and younger swim 25 yards (1 lap).
 7 and under start off the side, not the blocks.
-Swimmers who are 8 years old can choose to swim 25 yards or 50 yards for their races.
 Swimmers 9 years old and older swim 50 yards (2 laps) and have the option of starting off the blocks.
-All swimmers are invited to swim all four strokes (Butterfly, Backstroke, Breaststroke, and Freestyle) but picking even one is great!
+All swimmers are signed up to swim all four strokes (Butterfly, Backstroke, Breaststroke, and Freestyle) but participating in even one is great!

 Swimmers are expected to participate in meets as a team.
 Cheering for each other is highly encouraged.
 Team tents will be set up with team gear, tattoos, stickers, water, and Otter Pops.
 Swimmers are encouraged to sit together at the team tent, cheer each other on, play games, and hang out between events.

 Gold Medal coaches stand at the team tent, behind blocks, and at the finish.
-We do not offer technique tips at swim meets.
-Gold Medal coaches encourage swimmers to be their best and stay positive.
+We do not offer technique tips at swim meets as this is not the time for "corrections" but showing off what the swimmer's have learned.
+Gold Medal coaches encourage swimmers to be their best and stay positive!

 What to Bring to a Swim Meet

 Bring something to sit on, such as a folding chair or a blanket.
 Bring a swim suit, goggles, team shirt, team cap, and towels (one for each event).
 You may want to bring games, coloring books, toys, or anything else to pass the time.
 Snacks and water!
 Bring something healthy and hydrating like fruit or watered-down Gatorade.